DioxusLabs/docsite/example-book/en/chapter_2.md

 ### Native rendering

 We are currently working on a native renderer for Dioxus using WGPU called [Blitz](https://github.com/DioxusLabs/blitz/).
 This will allow you to build apps that are rendered natively for iOS, Android, and Desktop.

+## Internal Links
+Internal links like [this](./chapter_1.md) are typechecked and will fail to compile if the file is not found.